Williamhsu1999/LinkedIn-Connection-Request-Automate/README.md

 # 📩 Send LinkedIn Connection Request from Excel file 🗂️

 This script will help you automate sending connection requests on LinkedIn with an excel containing first and last name.
-I got tired of manually entering people's name every term, this help solve the problem of be trying to endorse all my students as a TA.
-I just export students' name list and watch the script do its magic
+😓 I basically got tired of manually entering 100+ student names on LinkedIn every term.
+As TA, I wanted to support student in their competitive co-op job search process by helping them build their profile and endorse course related skills.

+🤩 Now, I just press "Connect" every [X] seconds, while chromedriver type and search for the next student on the list.
+Basically connecting with all my students while eating my lunch.
+This has made my job more efficient! 🎉

 ## 📚 Requirements